ncbi/elastic-blast-docs/docs/source/configuration.rst

 ``Machine type``
 ^^^^^^^^^^^^^^^^

-    Type of GCP machine to start as kubernetes worker.
+    Type of GCP or AWS machine to start as worker node(s).

     **NOTE**: The machine's available RAM must be as large as the size of the BLASTDB specified by `BLAST database`_.